Chapter 3: Automatic Differentiation

 output.backward()

-Lets see how we will implement backward() method inside Tensor.
+Let's see how to implement the backward() method in Tensor.

 File : babygrad/tensor.py